web3/web3.js/docs/include_package-core.rst

 .. note::
     When called on the umbrella package ``web3`` it will also set the provider for all sub modules ``web3.eth``, ``web3.shh``, etc EXCEPT ``web3.bzz`` which needs a separate provider at all times.
-    Be aware to clean up the listeners of your provider if you pass the exact same provider instance a second time to the ``setProvider`` method of any module.
-This because the ``setProvider`` method will register the listeners required from web3.js again.

 ----------
 Parameters